lmchih/autoscaling-webapp-right-way/README.md

 #### Health Check

 Health check is performed by the load balancers.
-It routinely generates http requests to the target instances's endpoint like `/heathz`, through a ping port, e.g., `80`, to examine the instance is healthy or not.
+It routinely generates http requests to the target instances's endpoint like `/heathz`, through a ping port, e.g., `80`, and examine the instance is healthy or not.
 If the status code is not equaled to `200` for couples of tries, the load balancer will unregister this instance from the sending list, until it goes back up healthy again.
 New requests will stop sending to the unhealthy targes, instead spread to other healthy instances.

 #### Session Handling

-Since we do not want to store a session object in a common layer globally like a database somewhre, for better porformance, we want to set the load balancer with a `sticky session`, whcih means the load balancer always routes the series interactions from the same web user to the same server instacne.
+Since we do not want to store a session object in a common layer globally like a database somewhre and for better porformance, we want to set the load balancer with a `sticky session`, whcih means the load balancer always routes the series interactions from the same web user to the same server instacne.
 In that way, the instacne can cached the user data locally at the same physical instance.
 If the instance has been terminated or has failed a health check, the load balancer will route the requests to another instance.

 #### Security Settings